Help2Pay Review

 Notable Clients

-Named publicly: We88, BK8 and BC.Game on the iGaming side.
-IQ Option on the forex broker side, with documentation specifically describing Help2Pay as a Philippines deposit method connected to BDO and Metrobank.
+Named publicly: We88, BK8 and BC.Game on the iGaming side, and IQ Option on the forex broker side, with documentation specifically describing Help2Pay as a Philippines deposit method connected to BDO and Metrobank.
 Third-party casino review sites mention Karamba, Faust Bet, VivelaSuerte and Circus Casino as Help2Pay-accepting brands, though several of those entries appear to be cross-listings from broader payment-method directories and may not be currently active.
-No published gambling-platform marquee logo wall, no enterprise client list.
-The product is sold one-to-one through sales rather than marketed through case studies.
-The volume signal — "millions of transactions per month" — is the company's own marketing claim and is not independently audited.
+There is no published gambling-platform marquee logo wall and no enterprise client list, since the product is sold one-to-one through sales rather than marketed through case studies.
+The volume signal, "millions of transactions per month," is the company's own marketing claim and is not independently audited.

 Operational Details